senacakici/mfp-thermal-emt/README.md

 ![k_eff vs Porosity](notebooks/figures/keff_vs_porosity.png)

 Figure: Effective thermal conductivity (k_eff) as a function of porosity (ε) for moulded fibre products.
 As porosity increases, k_eff decreases significantly across all models.
 The series model provides a lower bound, assuming heat flows only through air or fibre in sequence.
-The parallel model gives an upper bound, assuming perfect parallel conduction paths.
-The geometric mean EMT model predicts a realistic intermediate behaviour and is most representative of disordered porous structures.
-This highlights how increasing porosity reduces thermal performance, a key consideration in material design.
+This highlights how increasing porosity reduces thermal performance, a key consideration in material design [6].
 ### 5.2.
 Barrier Thickness Effect on Thermal Conductivity

 ![Barrier Thickness Effect](notebooks/figures/barrier_thickness_effect.png)

 Figure: Effect of polymer barrier thickness on total effective thermal conductivity (k_eff) for ε = 0.7.
-The coating causes only a modest increase in k_eff, indicating that thin functional barrier layers (e.g., 10–30 µm) can be added for moisture protection with minimal impact on thermal insulation performance.

----
+Increasing the coating thickness enhances the effective conductivity of the fibers, thereby raising the composite’s overall keff [7]. ---
 ## 6. Future Work

 Potential extensions include: